+This post presents photos and videos to document key developments in the amazing evolution of Vancouver cycling infrastructure.
 Located on the west coast of Canada, 200 miles north of Seattle, Vancouver, BC, is a beautiful city with a mild climate well suited for cycling.
 But until recently, it lacked sufficient user-friendly cycling.
-Fortunately, since Vision Vancouver took over Vancouver City Council in 2008, there has been a simply amazing evolution of Vancouver cycling infrastructure.
-This post uses photos and videos to document key developments in this amazing evolution.
+Not anymore!
+This post showcases the key developments in the evolution of Vancouver into a cycling-friendly city.

 HUB Cycling, the charity behind Bike to Work Week, has launched a new video to raise awareness of their campaign to make cycling safer and more connected for everyone in Metro Vancouver.
 Read all about their ambitious plans, including cycle highways, and find out how you can get involved by adopting a gap!